rackerlabs/rackspace-how-to/content/rackconnect/rackconnect-v30-compatibility.md

 Managed Storage | The Managed Storage offering is compatible only with dedicated servers in a RackConnect configured dedicated environment.
 The Managed Storage offering cannot be used directly with cloud servers. | [Managed Storage](https://www.rackspace.com/managed-hosting/data-storage)
 Managed Virtualization | Yes | [Managed Virtualization](https://www.rackspace.com/cloud/private/managed_virtualization/)
 Private Cloud | Yes | [Private Cloud](https://www.rackspace.com/cloud/private/)

-If you have questions, reach out to us.
-Contact information is available on the [Contact Us](/how-to/support) page.